-With that in mind, here’s how the local market fared in 2017—and how real estate investors may be able to benefit from current Chicago housing market trends that are expected to continue into 2018 and beyond.
+With that in mind, here’s how the local market fared in 2018—and how real estate investors may be able to benefit from current Chicago housing market trends that are expected to continue into 2019 and beyond.

-With the trends of 2017 still fresh in our minds, let’s look ahead to what 2018 might have in store for investors in Chicago’s housing market–and how you can prepare.
+With the trends of 2018 still fresh in our minds, let’s look ahead to what 2019 might have in store for investors in Chicago’s housing market—and, how you can prepare.

 Tax Reform Will Impact Recovery—and Inventory

-Tax reform is both good and bad news for Chicago investors in 2018.
+So, tax reform is both good and bad news for Chicago investors in 2019.
 While a buyer’s market may allow you to pick up properties at a discount, a limit on tax deductions will increase the overhead of running a real estate business.
-You may consider offloading properties from your portfolio while prices are a known factor to increase liquidity and be ready for further investment in 2018 if the market dips again.
+You may consider selling investment properties from your portfolio while prices are a known factor to increase liquidity and be ready for further investment in 2019 if the market dips again.

 Millennials Will Continue to Dominate the Housing Market

-In fact, Chicago was ranked as the 5th most popular city for Millennials to make an adventure move to.
-It’s not hard to see why: Chicago is a national leader when it comes to corporate investment and is one of the frontrunners for Amazon’s new HQ2.
-More jobs equal more opportunities for Millennials who want to live in one of America’s big cities but have been priced out of New York and San Francisco.
+Additionally, despite Chicago’s overall decline in population, it remains a popular city for Millennials to move to—especially “older” Millennials just over 35.
+It’s not hard to see why: Chicago is a national leader when it comes to corporate investment, globalization, and technology.
+More jobs equals more opportunities for Millennials who want to live in one of America’s big cities but have been priced out of New York and San Francisco.
 To put this into perspective, CNN estimates that a $50k salary in Chicago equates to a similar lifestyle as earning almost $96k in Manhattan.

 As more and more Millennials enter the Chicago housing market in one form or another, several things may happen:

 - Rents in the city center and surrounding neighborhoods will continue to increase, buoyed by growing demand, unless and until HB 2192 passes and lawmakers allow for, or enact, rent control.

 - Most Millennials who choose to rent will want to do so near the city center in order to remain close to the action of Chicago’s downtown.

 - When they come to settle down, however, many Millennials will head to the suburbs in search of a great deal.
 Some neighborhoods, such as Wicker Park and Logan Square, are already Millennial hotspots.
-And others, like Humboldt Park, are expected to enjoy growing popularity as well.
+And others, like Humboldt Park, are enjoying growing popularity as well.

 - Both rental and home sales prices may increase faster than average in both the city center and the suburbs as Millennials look to settle down within a community of like-minded people.

 The Rise of the Chicago Suburbs

 We can confidently expect to see continued growth in many of Chicago’s suburban areas.
 While demand for city center properties will always be strong, this upward trend will price even more Millenials out of Chicago’s city center lifestyle, particularly those who are starting to think about settling down and buying their first property.
 In some areas, the change is already happening.
-Both Skokie and Morton Grove are perfect examples of the kind of small, suburban communities that we would expect Millennials to flock to.
-Both are already experiencing positive year-over-year growth in their respective median sales prices.
+Both Oak Park and Buffalo Grove are perfect examples of the kind of small, suburban communities that we would expect Millennials to flock to.
+Both have already experienced positive year-over-year growth in their respective median sales prices.

-Chicago’s suburbs are an excellent place to focus your investing effort on in 2018.
-Not only are sales prices significantly cheaper than in the city center, but the odds of finding cheaper, distressed properties ripe for renovation are much greater.
+Chicago’s suburbs are an excellent place to focus your investing effort on in 2019.
+Not only are sales prices significantly lower than in the city center, but the odds of finding distressed properties ripe for renovation are much greater.
 Of course, any renovations should be targeted toward Millennials if you want to achieve the best possible ROI.

 When you’re new to real estate investing, getting a foothold in the housing market can be hard.
 But, HomeVestors® aims to make it as easy as possible.
-In addition to blogs and resources that can be accessed by its HomeVestors® franchisees for free, HomeVestors also provides Development Agents to each independently owned and operated franchisee.
-These are experienced investors who have already had success in your local market and who can offer help and advice no matter what’s trending.
-Think of them as your guide on your real estate investment journey.
-For more information on how to become a HomeVestors® franchisee, get in touch today.
+In addition to some of the best real estate investing tools and resources, HomeVestors also provides Development Agents to each independently owned and operated franchisee.
+These are experienced investors who have already had success in local markets, like Chicago, and who can offer help and advice no matter what’s trending.
+Think of them as a guide for your real estate investment journey.
+For more information on how to become a Chicago-area HomeVestors® franchisee, get in touch today.